pytest-dev/pytest-bdd/README.rst

         assert cucumbers["start"] - cucumbers["eat"] == left

-Step Definitions and Accessing the Datatable
+Datatable Argument and Accessing the Datatable
 --------------------------------------------

 The ``datatable`` argument allows you to utilise data tables defined in your Gherkin scenarios